 The Sandy Springs-based owner of iconic fast-food brands Arby’s and Dunkin’ is looking to go public.

 Inspire Brands, headquartered in a glass tower overlooking Ga.
-400, on Friday confidently filed for an initial public offering with the U.S. Securities and Exchange Commission, according to a news release.
+400, on Friday confidentially filed for an initial public offering with the U.S. Securities and Exchange Commission, according to a news release.

 The company said it expects to use proceeds to repay debt under its term loan facility.
 The number of shares and price range for the offering have not yet been determined, the release said.